hoftherose/arch-wayland-setup/Customize/README.md

-obsidian            # Note taking application rclone              # Blob storage syncer rclone browser      # rclone GUI
+obsidian            # Note taking application rclone              # Blob storage syncer rclone browser      # rclone GUI byobu               # Terminal multiplexer foot/kitty          # Terminal with wayland support
+# Kitty will more than likely be installed with wayland, but foot can be used as a more lightweight wayland alternative
 ```

 ### Audio and video dependencies